radical-collaboration/MDFF-EnTK/install.md

 # R-MDFF Installation

-This page provides an easy way of installing R-MDFF on Linux machines.
+This page provides an easy way of installing R-MDFF on Linux workstaions or HPC resource.

 ## Prerequisites